peteroupc/html3dutil/doc/Semantic.md

 If a texture (array of memory units) will be applied to a mesh buffer's geometry, then texture coordinates need to be specified for each vertex in that mesh buffer.
 In general, a texture coordinate is one of two numbers, called U and V, that map to a specific point in the texture.
 Each texture coordinate ranges from 0 to 1.

 In most 3D graphics pipelines, U coordinates start at the left of the texture (0) and increase to the right (1).
 In some graphics pipelines, such as OpenGL, V coordinates start by default at the bottom of the texture (0) and increase to the top (1), while in others, such as WebGL, Vulkan, Metal, and Direct3D, V coordinates start by default at the top of the texture and increase to the bottom.
-Thus, for example, in OpenGL by default, texture coordinates (0, 1) indicate the top left corner of the texture, and texture coordinates (0.5, 0.5) indicate the center of the texture.
+Thus, for example, in OpenGL by default, texture coordinates (0, 1) indicate the upper-left corner of the texture, and texture coordinates (0.5, 0.5) indicate the center of the texture.

 In general, texture coordinates describe 2-dimensional points.
 However, for such texturing tasks as mapping